this-josh/git_intro/README.md

 * *Branch* - Create a copy of the *repo* which you can use to test new features while not breaking the main *repo*.
 See image below.
 * *Clone* - Download a git *repo* `git clone {repo_url}`
 * *Commit* - Creating a checkpoint in the *repos* timeline, usually has an accompanying message `git commit foo.py -m "Your commit message"`
+* *Commit message* - is a short message which should describe the changes you've made, these are important and you should always write a message
 * *Command Line* - The command line is the most fundamental way to interact with your computer, in Mac and Linux you access it via 'terminal' while in Windows you'll likely want 'powershell'
 * *Fork* - Create your own copy of a *repo*
 * *History* - A record of all the *commits* in this *repo*.
 Useful for reviewing what has been done.